opportus/object-mapper/README.md

 -   Form handler
 -   Serializer
 -   Data import
--   Application lossely coupled layered system
+-   Layers data representation mapper
 -   ...

 Indeed, many systems have in common the essential and fundamental task of